Critical Care Nursing

 Introduction

 Critical care units including the ICU and the Emergency Departments form part of the most crucial units of a health care facility.
 The environment in these units must be fit enough to promote patients’ physical, spiritual, social and psychological healing.
 Any compromises in the quality of the environment within these units interrupt the patient’s healing process (Harvey, 2011).
-This is because the environmental factors may lead patients into vulnerable positions, making them to be more at risk, due to further deterioration of their health.
+This is because environmental factors may lead patients into vulnerable positions, making them to be more at risk, due to further deterioration of their health.
 Sleeping promotes body healing, rest, and rejuvenation.
-The main aim of the ICU physicians is to stabilize patients through medication administration and promotion of their healing.
+The main aim of ICU physicians is to stabilize patients through medication administration and promotion of their healing.
 Therefore, sleeping patterns are considered to be crucial.
 A complete sleep cycle requires about 90 to 110 minutes.
 Lesser amounts as a result of interruptions amount to deprivation of sleep and consequential longer stays in hospitals due to delays in healing.
-The critical unit environment therefore should be attuned to the needs of a patient including sleep unless there is need for other crucial procedures (Reach, 2013).
+The critical unit environment therefore should be attuned to the needs of a patient including sleep unless there is a need for other crucial procedures (Reach, 2013).
 This presentation provides the different environmental factors and how they alter the sleeping patterns of patients in critical care units.
 It also presents the possible interventions that nurses need to provide in order to ensure that these factors are under acceptable levels and/or eliminated.

 How The Environmental Factors Related To the Emergency Department OR the Intensive Care Unit Contribute To Alterations in Sleep Patterns for Patients